ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

       - Read (3): This operation concerns both: i) the subscription at the topic-data resource for the topic in question at the Broker, performed by means of a GET request with the CoAP Observe Option set to 0 and sent by a Subscriber Client; and ii) the simple reading of the latest data published to the topic in question, performed by means of a simple GET request sent to the same topic-data resource.

       - Delete (4): This operation concerns the deletion of the topic-data resource for the topic in question at the Broker, performed by means of a DELETE request sent to that resource.
+A Client that has only the Delete permission on the application group does not need to request a token for KDC.
+On the other hand, if the Delete operation is on the security group, the AS and the KDC should ignore the Delete bit set to 1.

    * The set of N numeric identifiers is converted into the single value R, by taking two to the power of each numeric identifier X_1, X_2, ..., X_N, and then computing the inclusive OR of the binary representations of all the power values.